geospatial-services-framework/gsf-js-client-sdk/doc/manual/tutorial/migration-guide.md

 # Migration Guide: Moving from v2 to v3
 The gsf-javascript-client-sdk has undergone a number of changes for version 3.0.
 This version is significant due to the adoption of a new HTTP API for GSF.
 This means that if you upgrade your SDK to v3, you will also need to update your server(s) to GSF version 3.0.
+Ensure that the gsf-request-handler is enabled on the server before using version 3 of the SDK.
 There are a number of breaking changes for the SDK user as a result of switching to the new API.

 The purpose of this guide is to help you transition your application's source code from v2 to v3 of the SDK.